scttnlsn/dandelion/README.md

 Config
 ------

 Configuration options are specified in a YAML file (by default, the root of your Git repository is searched for a file named `dandelion.yml`).

 Example:

-    # Required
-    # --------

     scheme: sftp
     host: example.com
     username: user
     password: pass

-    # Optional
-    # --------

-    # Remote path
     path: path/to/deployment

-    # Local Path
-    local_path: path/in/repo

-    # Remote file name in which the current revision is stored
-    revision_file: .revision

-    # These files or folders (from Git) will not be uploaded during a deploy
     exclude:
         - .gitignore
         - dandelion.yml
         - folder/

-    # These files (from your working directory) will be uploaded on every deploy
     additional:
         - public/css/print.css
         - public/css/screen.css
         - public/js/main.js

+Required:

+ * `scheme` (the file transfer scheme, see below)

+Optional:

+* `path` (relative path from root of remote file tree, defaults to the root)
+* `local_path` (relative path from root of local repository, defaults to repository root)
+* `exclude` (list of files or directories to exclude from deployment, if `local_path` is set files are relative to that path)
+* `additional` (additional list of files from your working directory that will be deployed)
+* `revision_file` (remote file in which revision SHA is stored, defaults to .revision)

+Each scheme also has additional required and optional configuration parameters (see below).

 Schemes
 -------

 There is support for multiple backend file transfer schemes.
 The configuration must specify one of these schemes and the set of additional parameters required by the given scheme.